eddyystop/feathers-starter-react-redux-login-roles/doc/FAQ.md

 Production files are in `/data`.
 Development and devserver files are in `/data-dev`.

-This allows you to switch between test and production quality by changinf NODE_ENV.
+This allows you to switch between test and production quality when you change NODE_ENV.
 *Be careful* should your production files be the actual live ones.

 ==================

-## <a name="logging"></a> Tell me about the logger.
+## <a name="logger"></a> Tell me about the logger.

 The logger uses [Winston](https://github.com/winstonjs/winston) and [Morgan](https://github.com/expressjs/morgan).